rgyoung6/DBTCShiny/README.md

 Two files are produced from this function, a BLAST run file and a BLAST results file for each of the fasta files in the target directory.

 ### Intrepretation
 The BLAST run file contains the command used to run the BLAST search.
-The BLAST results file includes all results in a tab delimited .TSV file format with the columns qseqid, sseqid, staxid, qcovs, pident, ssciname, scomname, qstart, qend, sstart, send, evalue.
+The BLAST results file includes all results in a tab delimited .tsv file format with the columns qseqid, sseqid, staxid, qcovs, pident, ssciname, scomname, qstart, qend, sstart, send, evalue.

 ### Dependencies
 - Base R